-•The EPT is derived from the earliestClock property, if it is not None.
+- •The EPT is derived from the earliestClock property, if it is not None and it is a clock that is available. - •The LPT is derived from the latestClock property, if it is not None and it is a clock that is available. - •The APT is only included if the includeApt argument is True (default=True) and it is a clock that is available. - Parameters includeApt (bool) Set to False if the Actual Presentation Timestamp is not to be included in the message (default=True)

-•The LPT is derived from the latestClock property, if it is not None.
+timelineAvailable

-•The APT is only included if the includeApt argument is True (default=True).
+(bool) True if the most recently received Control Timestamp indicates that the timeline is available.

-Parameters includeApt - (bool) Set to False if the Actual Presentation Timestamp is not to be included in the message (default=True)
+Changed in version 0.4: It is now recommended to not use this method.
+Instead, use the isAvailable() method of a clock instead.